dwavesystems/dwave-ocean-sdk/overview/install.rst

 .. attention::
    D-Wave's Ocean software will stop supporting Python 2 at the end of 2019.

-   For more information on the move, among many in the Python development community, to require Python3, see
+   For information on why many in the Python development community are requiring Python 3, see
    `the Python 3 statement <http://python3statement.org/>`_.